yzfedora/baidudl/README.md

 	$ sudo make install

 # Install
-	if you don't want to compile manually, I have built a rpm package for you. please go to subdirectory "packages/rpms", then you will find it.
+	if you don't want to compile manually, I have built the package for you. please go to subdirectory "packages", then you will find it.

 	$ git clone https://github.com/yzfedora/baidudl.git

+	For RPM system:

 	$ cd baidudl/packages/rpms
-	$ sudo rpm -ivh baidudl-1.0-1.x86_64.rpm
+	$ sudo [yum | dnf] install baidudl-1.0-1.x86_64.rpm

 # Usage
 	download from a single url: